- 1 NI ELVIS Tutorial Video

 The lab work is now complete.
 Please clean up the workstation.
 Return all unused materials to a TA.
-Refer to section Assignment for the instructions needed to prepare the lab report.
+Refer to Assignment for the instructions to prepare the lab report.

 - What is a truth table?
 How does it contribute to obtaining a Boolean equation?

-- Describe how a digital logic circuit is built using these tools.
+- Describe how to construct a digital logic circuit using Boolean equations and K-maps

 - Why is there a need for the minimization of a logic design and what are the advantages?